How to Automatically Create Real Estate Listing Videos

 5. Optional: Auto-post the listing videos using Zapier

 We'll start with Zapier, which is the recommended no-code platform for automating video with Creatomate.
-It allows auto-posting videos to YouTube, Facebook, and Twitter.
+It allows auto-posting videos to YouTube and Facebook.
 So let's make a Zap like this:

-On the trigger setup page, we’ll select our Feed for Real Estate Detailed in the Filter by this Feed field.
+To set up the trigger, we'll select our Feed for Real Estate Detailed in the Filter by this feed field.
 Then, click Continue:

 Click Test trigger to make sure Zapier can find a render.
 The result should include a test video along with corresponding columns.
 Earlier in this tutorial, we rendered some videos without titles and descriptions, so you'll see 'empty column'.
 This is fine, because we just need Zapier to find them so we can link to them in our next actions.
-Once the test is successful, click Continue:
+Once the test is successful, click Continue with selected record:

 Add action: Upload Video in YouTube